-The Proposal is a result of the Waverley Affordable Housing Contributions Scheme.
+The Proposal is a result of the Waverley Affordable Housing Contributions Scheme, as well as an identified problem with the new wording of the Housing SEPP.
 The Scheme identifies the clear and critical need for increased supply of affordable housing within Waverley.
 The scheme proposes a modest contribution levy on all new residential flat buildings, independent living units, multi-dwelling housing, and shop top housing development excluding development for the primary purpose of social housing and affordable rental housing.
-The scheme also proposes a contribution for sites that receive uplift through the Planning Proposal process.
+The scheme also proposes a contribution for sites that receive uplift through the Planning Proposal process as well as a clause that facilitates Council continuing to apply the Housing SEPP contributions

 This Proposal also responds to the findings of the Local Housing Strategy.
 The Local Housing Strategy suggests that there is sufficient capacity under current controls to meet Waverley's set housing targets and accommodate housing needs up to 2036.
-The proposed Waverley scheme is inconsistent with the Department's Guideline for Developing an Affordable Housing Contribution Scheme ("the AHCS Guidelines"), which require precinct scale upzonings to levy affordable housing contributions.
+The proposed Waverley scheme is inconsistent with the Department's Guideline for Developing an Affordable Housing Contribution Scheme ("the AHCS

+Guidelines"), which require precinct scale upzonings to levy affordable housing contributions.
 However, the proposed Waverley Affordable housing Scheme is consistent with cl 7.32(1) of the Environmental Planning and Assessment Act 1979 (the Act).
 This Planning Proposal intends to explain why Waverley's circumstances are unique and - notwithstanding any inconsistencies with the AHCS Guidelines - are the most appropriate way to secure affordable housing.